McElroy hits hat-trick as Portadown defeat Swifts

 Portadown claimed an important three points in their bid to avoid relegation as they defeated fellow strugglers Dungannon Swifts 3-1 at Shamrock Park on Friday night.

-Paul McElroy scored a hat-trick as Niall Currie's side closed the gap on Dungannon to eight points with a game in hand.
+January signing Paul McElroy scored a hat-trick as Niall Currie's side closed the gap on Dungannon to eight points with a game in hand.

 Ethan McGee had briefly levelled for Dean Shiels' men, but McElroy converted a penalty late on to seal his treble, as the Swifts remain in the relegation/promotion play-off place.

-January signing Paul McElroy was the hero for the Ports as his treble helped them claim only their third league win of the season in an entertaining game at Shamrock Park.
+McElroy's treble helped them claim only their third league win of the season in an entertaining game.

-The Mid-Ulster side were ahead with just three minutes on the clock when McElroy, who joined from Ballymena last month, received a cross from the right, swivelled inside the Swifts' penalty area and fired past Declan Dunne.
+The Ports went ahead with just three minutes on the clock when McElroy, who joined from Ballymena United, received a cross from the right and swivelled inside the Swifts' penalty area before firing past Declan Dunne.

-Life could have been much easier for Niall Currie's side at the interval, and the manager will be scratching his head as to how they only had a one goal lead at the break.

-McElroy struck the post a minute after opening the scoring.
-He was found at the back post by Eoghan McCawl, but with only Dunne left to beat he could only strike the far post.
+McElroy struck the post, with only keeper Dunne to beat, a minute after opening the scoring when he was found at the back post by Eoghan McCawl.

-In a dominant opening to the game, Portadown would strike the woodwork for a second time after Stephen Teggart's driving run into the Swifts' penalty area ended with his effort agonisingly coming back off the Dungannon upright in another let off for the visitors.
+In what was a dominant opening to the game, Portadown struck the woodwork for a second time when Stephen Teggart's driving run into the Swifts' penalty area ended with his effort agonisingly coming back off the Dungannon upright.

-Dunne would be called upon six minutes from the break when the stopper had to get down low to deny Teggart from doubling the Ports lead.
+Dunne would be called upon six minutes from the break when the stopper had to get down low to prevent Teggart from doubling the Ports' lead.

-Despite their first-half dominance, a transformed Dungannon side in the second-half would draw level just before the hour mark.
+Despite the hosts' first-half dominance, a transformed Dungannon side in the second-half drew level just before the hour through Ethan McGee.

-Ethan McGee equalised for the visitors on the 57th minute, after Rhyss Campbell crossed low into the six-yard area to leave McGee with the simple task of slotting past a helpless Ondrej Mansty.
+Rhyss Campbell crossed low into the six-yard area to leave McGee with the simple task of slotting past a helpless Ondrej Mansty.

-Yet, Dungannon's joy would be short lived as they were level for only four minutes.

-McElroy fired Niall Currie's side back in front after his shot from a tight angle caught out Dunne and put Portadown in the driving seat.
+Dungannon's joy was short-lived as McElroy fired Niall Currie's side back in front four minutes later after his shot from a tight angle caught out Dunne and put Portadown in the driving seat.

-Referee Lee Tavinder looked to have awarded Portadown a penalty soon after when Lee Upton went down in the area under a challenge by Dunne, but after conferring with the linesmen, Tavinder instead awarded the Swifts a free-kick as Upton was in an offside position.

-Dungannon nearly took full advantage of the decision in their next attack a minute later, but former Portadown loanee Jordan Jenkins hit the crossbar from the edge of the area.

-The Swifts would rue that missed opportunity to draw level when striker McElroy claimed the match ball and wrapped up the three points for his side late in the game.
+McElroy claimed the match ball and wrapped up the three points from the penalty spot late in the game after he was fouled in the area by Colin Coyle.

-He went down in the area after a foul by substitute Colin Coyle and blasted home the resulting spot kick to seal a vital victory for Niall Currie's side.

 Portadown have now won two games on the bounce and are eight points behind Dungannon with a game in hand.